FluffyBullet/BensRental/README.md

 1. Wish to view contact details of accounts who have booked my caravan.
 1. Approve or Remove post from general comments
 1. Add personal notes to holiday makers accounts for myself or other owners
-1. Book out my accomodation for holiday's made via other websites
+1. Book out my accommodation for holiday's made via other websites
-1. Create a "todo" list which include the following taks:
+1. Create a "todo" list which include the following task:
     * Send response email with dates and bank details, with T&C's
     * Check for deposit payment and forward receipt
     * Update spreadsheet with booking and other websites